aleph2c/miros/docs/_sources/zero_to_one.rst.txt

     :target: _static/md_theo.pdf
     :align: center

-.. admonition:: hint
+.. admonition:: translation

   Theo represents a "thread" pending on a queue.
-The activeobject's ``post_fifo`` and ``post_lifo`` methods allow an application developer to put events into this queue.
+The ActiveObject's ``post_fifo`` and ``post_lifo`` methods allow an application developer to put events into this queue.
 When the thread sees that a queue has an item, it will wake up, and drive the event processor, which in turn, will call the functions